vbashur/hints/k8s.md

 # terms

-> k8s is a cloud native computig platform that solves the challenge tol have the application succesfully deployed and manaeged on a cloud infrastructure.
-It treats the applications as containers.
+> k8s is a cloud native computig platform that solves the challenge to have the application succesfully deployed and managed on a cloud infrastructure.
+It treats the applications as containers, particulary pods.

+> pods - the basic unit in Kubernetes, represents one or more containers that share common resources

+> deployments- the application itself, standard entity that is rolled out with Kubernetes

+Do **NOT** run standalone Pods, run deployments only

-**configmap** - how to deal with the configuration
+**configmap** - how to deal with storing configuration and other specific parameters in a cloud environment

 **ingress** - how to access